-"Collection Period" means, with respect to the first distribution date, the period beginning on October 1, 2004 and ending on November 30, 2004, and with respect to each subsequent distribution date, the Collection Period means the calendar month immediately following the end of the previous Collection Period.
+"Collection Period" means, with respect to the first distribution date, the period beginning on June 1, 2005 and ending on July 31, 2005, and with respect to each subsequent distribution date, the Collection Period means the calendar month immediately following the end of the previous Collection Period.

-"Cumulative Default Rate" means the percentage equivalent of the fraction the numerator of which is the cumulative principal balance of the trust student loans which are defaulted trust student loans on the distribution date, and the denominator of which is the cumulative principal balance (on a loan by loan basis, the beginning principal balance of each trust student loan on the first date each loan first enters repayment status) of all trust student loans that have entered repayment status plus any prepayments on the trust student loans that have occurred prior to those trust student loans entering repayment.
+"Cumulative Default Rate" means the percentage equivalent of the fraction the numerator of which is the aggregate principal balance of the trust student loans which are defaulted trust student loans and the denominator of which is the aggregate principal balance of the initial trust student loans acquired by the trust on the closing date and the additional trust student loans acquired by the trust with funds in the pre-funding account as of the related cut off date.